 Group 7: Revolt

-This lesson was originally published by Rethinking Schools in Teaching a People’s History of Abolition and the Civil War.
+This lesson is published by Rethinking Schools in Teaching a People’s History of Abolition and the Civil War.

 Middle School Social Studies Teacher, Washington, D.C.